cameroncros/SliderSearch/README.md

 Cameron Cross 7193432 AI Assignment 1

 Features:
+- GEN option to generate a board

 Bugs:

-- Never attempts to clean up memory, program is run once and I assume that the OS should reclaim all memory.
-- Depth First Search: Wastes huge amounts of memory and CPU and gives rediculous results.
+- DFS and GBFS dont correctly check for states in its history, only that the state has been seen before with a lower cost.
+  This is faster and nearly the same thing.
+-

 Missing: